mechmotum/skijumpdesign/docs/real-jumps.rst

    ax.grid()

 An equivalent fall height of 1.5 m will, on average, cause knee collapse in an adult [2]_.
-This is a good absolute maximal boundary for equivalent fall height.
+This is a sensible absolute maximal boundary for equivalent fall height in constructed jumps.
 An equivalent fall height of 0.5 m is a fairly benign height, similar to falling from two or three stair steps.
 A height of 1 m is a good compromise between these two numbers that has a reasonable snow budget with moderate height.
 The following jumps will compared to jumps designed with a 1 m equivalent fall height for this reason.

 ..
 [1] https://en.wikipedia.org/wiki/Piste
 ..
 [2] A. E. Minetti, "Using leg muscles as shock absorbers: theoretical